 This program is authorized by the Public Health Service Act, § 1110 (42 U.S.C.
-300b-9) which authorizes grants to eligible entities to provide for the conduct of demonstration programs to evaluate the effectiveness, including with respect to timeliness, of screening, follow-up, counseling or health care services in reducing the morbidity and mortality caused by heritable disorders in newborns and children.
+300b-9) to conduct demonstration programs to evaluate the effectiveness of screening, including timeliness, follow up, counseling, and health care services.
+The overall program impact is reducing the morbidity and mortality caused by heritable disorders in newborns and children.